 "With so many different skills and cultural perspectives on that team, I learned more about the dark underpinnings of the Internet than I ever could have imagined," says Chad.

-Today, Chad brings his wealth of experience to his role as technical director at CrowdStrike, where he specializes in incident response, corporate espionage, and computer forensics.
-Here at SANS, Chad is a senior instructor and co-author for two six-day courses: FOR500: Windows Forensics, which focuses on the core skills required to become a certified forensic practitioner, and FOR508: Advanced Digital Forensics, Incident Response, and Threat Hunting, which teaches sophisticated computer intrusion analysis and advanced threat hunting techniques.
+Today, Chad brings his wealth of experience to his role as a consultant, where he specializes in incident response, corporate espionage, and computer forensics.
+Here at SANS, Chad is a senior instructor and co-author for two six-day courses: FOR500: Windows Forensic Analysis, which focuses on the core skills required to become a certified forensic practitioner, and FOR508: Advanced Digital Forensics, Incident Response, and Threat Hunting, which teaches sophisticated computer intrusion analysis and advanced threat hunting techniques.